As our reliance on digital technology grows, so does the importance of protecting our systems and data against security breaches.

 A security breach occurs when an unauthorized intruder bypasses a system’s security measures and gains access to protected data.
 Breaches can result from external attacks by hackers or internal actions, such as employees accessing information they don’t have permission for.

-Security breaches can occur in any system or network, regardless of the type of information it contains.
+Security breaches can occur in any type of system or network, regardless of the information it contains.
 This includes, for example, computer networks, database systems, and mobile devices

 With the development of the Internet of Things (IoT), even everyday devices such as refrigerators, vacuum cleaners, or thermostats can be vulnerable to security breaches.